Innovation output

 Survey

-- How many new products and/or services have been developed within the organisation during the last year?
+- How many new products and/or services has your organisation developed in the last year?

-- How many of those products and/or services have been developed by using OS resources?
+- How many of these products and/or services were developed using OS resources?

-- How many technologies have been developed within the organisation during the last year?
+- How many technologies has your organisation developed in the last year?

-- How many of those technologies have been developed by using OS resources?
+- How many of these technologies were developed using OS resources?

-- How many new patents has the organisation filed during the last year?
+- How many new patent applications (i.e., earliest filing) has the organisation filed during the last year?

-- How many of those new patents have been developed by using OS resources?
+- How many of those new patent applications were developed using OS resources?

 - Can you provide an estimate of these patents’ economic and monetary value?